- What is a journal and a journal article?

 The Articles tab is very general and you may get a lot of results which are not relevant.

 3) Use a Library eResource

-Here you can locate journal articles on specific topics as well as industry information and market research.
+Here you can locate journal articles on specific topics as well as plays, reviews, poems and more.

 The Library pays for you to have access to these key resources and you will improve your marks if you read and reference appropriate library materials in your work!

 Search on the Library Catalogue and use the Journals option under Resource Type to see what else we have available.